 Be An Advocate!

 Becoming an advocate for mental health is a great way to get involved in your community!
-Jefferson Center has a Policy Action Network (PAN) which establishes and maintains positive relationships with elected officials and other decision makers to promote adequate resources and improve the lives of community members.
-We provide advocates with up to date information about legislation and issues related to mental health.
+Jefferson Center has a Policy Action Network (PAN) which establishes and maintains positive relationships with elected officials and other decision-makers to promote adequate resources and improve the lives of community members.
+We provide advocates with up-to-date information about legislation and issues related to mental health.
 By working together to be a voice for mental health, we can make a real difference!

 Get Involved!